null

 Mexican Chocolate

-mexican chocolate drink
+traditional mexican hot chocolate

 Considering the times we are currently in, who doesn’t need a little spice in their life?
 What better way to do that than trying something new?!
 Here in NY, summer is not over yet; however, with all things pumpkin spice coming to the markets by the end of August it sure feels like it.
 But why stick with the mundane lifestyle so many ‘fall’ into and try something different.